Fort Drum welcomes “Soldier for Life” community to annual Retiree Appreciation Day

 |0

-This work, Fort Drum welcomes “Soldier for Life” community to annual Retiree Appreciation Day [Image 2 of 2], by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Drum welcomes “Soldier for Life” community to annual Retiree Appreciation Day, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Fort Drum welcomes “Soldier for Life” community to annual Retiree Appreciation Day

 LEAVE A COMMENT